joshua-mae/HoleHelper/README.md

 # HoleHelper

-This is a quick and easy setup guide to get this plugin running along with a demo and photos.
+This is a quick and easy setup guide to get this plugin running.

 **Only works with x64 Linux based systems because HOLE2 has only been developed for x64 Linux, x32 and macOS do not seem to be coming soon at any time.**